cBioPortal/datahub/seedDB/gene_update_dec_16_2020.md

 4. Genes symbols mapping to multiple entrez IDs are now updated to mapping to single entrez IDs.
 - The list of eliminated symbol <> entrez_ID mapping can be found [here](#duplicate_mapping_removal)
+- The removals listed are also applied to all data files
 - Some of the duplicate mappings were removed because updates.
 This list excludes those mappings, which are already included by lists above.

 # <a name="gene_supp"></a>Supplemental Gene Lists